yiimaker/yii2-newsletter/docs/en/basic-usage.md

 Backend
 -------
-Functionality for manage of users contacts
+Functionality for managing users contacts

 1. Configure module in backend part of your application
     ```php